RxLaboratory/Duik/src-docs/docs/guide/automation/wheel.md

 ![](../../img/duik/automation/wheel-effect.png)

 The ***Radius*** is automatically set by Duik, but in some specific cases Duik may not be able to measure it accurately.
-In this case, you'll have to set te correct value for the wheel to rotate at the right speed.
+In this case, you'll have to set the correct value for the wheel to rotate at the right speed.

 !!! tip
     You can use the [*Measure Distance*](../constraints/tools/measure.md) [^measure] tool to measure the distance between the anchor points of two layers.
 Use a null layer to measure the radius of the wheel.